 We believe that instructional objectives should be the start of any educational methodology, so our courseware includes a set of objectives for each chapter in each book.
 We develop these according to the principles presented by Robert F. Mager in his classic book, Preparing Instructional Objectives.
 As a result, our objectives describe the skills that your students should be able to do when they complete a chapter.

 We divide our objectives into two categories.
 Our applied objectives ask the students to apply what they’ve learned to real-world problems.
-These are the critical objectives of a course, and they are best tested by having the students do exercises and projects like the ones that we provide.
+These are the critical objectives of a course, and they are best tested by having the students do exercises, projects, and case studies like the ones that we provide.

 In contrast, our knowledge objectives define skills like identifying, describing, and explaining the required concepts, terms, and procedures.
 These objectives determine whether your students are able to talk intelligently about the topics that are presented.
 And these objectives can be tested by the test banks that we provide.

 To help you get the most from the instructional objectives, we include them at the start of the PowerPoint slides for each chapter, as shown above.
 If you can convince your students that they only need to be able to do the skills that are described by the objectives, their study becomes more focused and efficient…and more rewarding.